Hero Background

 Note

-Note: Run React native tests on real Android and iOS devices.
-Try TestMu AI Now!
+Note: Run React Native tests on 10,000+ real Android and iOS devices in parallel.
+Try TestMu AI free

 Test Scenario

-• Open the App and check the welcome message – “Hello!
-Welcome to lambdatest Sample App called Proverbial” is displayed correctly.
+• Open the app and check that the welcome message "Hello!
+Welcome to lambdatest Sample App called Proverbial" renders correctly.

-• Tap the TEXT button to check that the “Proverbial” text message is displayed.
+• Tap the TEXT button and assert that "Proverbial" appears.

 <dependencies>